ssmirr/appdev-chapters/continuous-delivery.md

 ## app.json

 In addition to a `Procfile`, Heroku allows us to include an `app.json` file in the root of our application to describe other details about how to deploy it.
-Here, we can say things like what add-ons to include, what environment variables we require, how many web and worker dynos to spin up, etc.
+Here, we can say things like what add-ons (like Scheduler or Redis) to include, what environment variables we require, how many web and worker dynos to spin up, etc.

 The `app.json` file is ignored during the regular `git push` deployment process, but it is respected during Review App deployment (and other [Platform API deployments](https://devcenter.heroku.com/articles/setting-up-apps-using-the-heroku-platform-api){:target="_blank"}, like if you want to include a ["Deploy to Heroku" button](https://devcenter.heroku.com/articles/heroku-button){:target="_blank"} in your README).